fcastro25/GravMagSuite/README.md

 	  <p align="center">
 	  	<img src="https://render.githubusercontent.com/render/math?math=Q(\theta)=\frac{(sin(I)-icos(I)cos(D-\theta))^{2}}{(sin^{2}(I_{a}) %2B icos^{2}(I_{a})cos^{2}(D-\theta))(sin^{2}(I) %2B icos^{2}(I)cos^{2}(D-\theta))}">
 	  </p>
 	  where (I_a) is an user-given parameter called pseudo-inclination.
 It must be larger than the actual magnetic inclination (I) and its absolute value may often be between 20 and 30 degrees.
-The following figures show an anomaly at I=90 and D=45 and its reduced to the pole product, and both real and imaginary parts of the RTP operator, showing that its amplitudes at unstable zones were fairly atenuated.
+The following figures show a TMI anomaly with (I=90 and D=45) and its reduced to the pole product, and both real and imaginary parts of the RTP operator, showing that its amplitudes at unstable zones were fairly atenuated.

   ![Reduction to the pole product 01](https://github.com/fcastro25/GravMagSuite/blob/master/images/Reduction%20to%20the%20pole%20product%2001.png?raw=true)
   ![Reduction to the pole product 01](https://github.com/fcastro25/GravMagSuite/blob/master/images/Reduction%20to%20the%20pole%20product%2002.png?raw=true)